Rules

 Advisor

-• Each team is required to have an advisor, who must be a teacher/educator employed by the high school of their student’s team.
+- Teams are required to have one advisor, who must be a teacher/educator at the high school of their students’ team.

-• An advisor is responsible for registering their team.
+- Advisors are responsible for registering their team.
 Students are NOT permitted to register for the competition on their own behalf or on behalf of their team.
-If this rule is violated, the team will not be permitted to compete.
+If this rule is violated the team might not be permitted to compete.

-• The use of paid advisors, educational consultants, or other agents is prohibited.
-Similarly, participants may not enroll in any non-Wharton, extracurricular “course” (online or in-person) claiming to “teach” the Wharton High School Data Science Competition.
+- The use of paid advisors, education consultants, or other agents is prohibited.
+Similarly, no participant or team may enroll in any non-Wharton, extracurricular “course” (online or in-person) claiming to “teach” the Data Science Competition.
 Teams suspected by the Wharton School of using paid advisors, education consultants, extracurricular coursework, or other agents will be disqualified from the competition.
-The Wharton School may enlist its employees, third-party private investigatory firms, and/or forensic analysts to ensure that all teams are competing fairly and in compliance with the restrictions noted above.
+The Wharton School reserves the right to engage its employees and third-party private investigatory firms and/or forensic analysts to ensure compliance with the foregoing restriction, and to ensure that all teams are competing fairly.

-• Teams are not permitted to change their advisor.
-If a team needs to change their advisor due to extenuating circumstances, a written request must first be submitted to and approved by the Wharton High School Data Science Competition staff (data-comp@wharton.upenn.edu).
-Teams attempting to change their advisor without submitting a written request may be eliminated from the competition.
+- Teams are not permitted to change their advisor.
+If a team needs to change their advisor due to extenuating circumstances, a written request must first be submitted to and approved by the Data Science Competition team (data-comp@wharton.upenn.edu).
+Teams that attempt to change their advisor without first submitting a written request will be eliminated from the competition.

 Teams

-• Each team must maintain a minimum of three team members and a maximum of five members from the very start of the competition.
+- Each team must maintain a minimum of three team members and a maximum of five members from the very start of the competition.
+Students are not permitted to participate on more than one team.

-• Teams will be able to select a team name in the pre-Phase 1 check-in.
-Teams should choose their own names and have fun with it.
+- If the team’s application (submitted by the advisor) is approved for competition, the advisor will be prompted to report each student team member’s name, school email address, and graduation year, as well as a name for the team.
+Teams should choose their own names, and have fun with it.
 Please use good judgment.
 Team names that use offensive or vulgar language, as determined by the Wharton School in its sole discretion, may be automatically disqualified.
 The Wharton School reserves the right to contact teams to mandate changes in team names that it deems inappropriate.
+It is important to fill this form out as early as possible, and no later than February 3 to avoid any competition delays.

 Semifinals and Finals

-• Each team must submit a complete set of predictions during Phase 1 of the competition to be considered an “active” team, that is eligible to advance to the Semifinals.
-The top 25 teams selected based on the strength of their final reports will be selected as semifinalists.
+- Each team must submit a complete set of predictions and answers during Phase 1 of the competition to be considered for the Semifinals.
+The top 25 teams selected based on the strength of their Phase 1 reports will be selected as semifinalists.

-• Please note that the Finals are entirely virtual and will be held on Zoom.
+- Please note that the Finals are entirely virtual and will be hosted via Zoom.
 All teams are responsible for connecting in real-time to their Finals presentation, using their own technology.

 Prizes

-• No prize substitutions are permitted except at the sole discretion of Analytics at Wharton and Wharton Global Youth Program, in which case a prize (or portion of the prize) of equal or greater value may be awarded.
+- No prize substitutions are permitted except at the sole discretion of the Wharton AI and Analytics Initiative and Wharton Global Youth Program, in which case a prize (or portion of the prize) of equal or greater value may be awarded.
 Prize(s) are not redeemable for cash.
 Contest and prizes void where prohibited.

 Integrity